Ceramic Dictionary

 es: VERTIDO

-a) Do the inside of the bowl first.
-Hold it over a basin, pour some glaze into it, tip it sideways and turn it until the glaze covers the inside wall.
-Then tip out the remaining glaze.
+1) For a bowl and a jug, do the inside first. a) Hold it over a basin, pour some glaze into it, tip it sideways and turn it until the glaze covers the inside wall, b) then tip out the remaining glaze.

-2) Pouring: is the process of filling a plaster mold with casting slip (liquid clay) to create a clay object.
+Note: Pouring is also the process of filling a plaster mold with casting slip (liquid clay) to create a clay object.
 Once the plaster mold is removed, the clay object is known as greenware or unfired clay.

 ca: POLS